AshritaSurisetti/project-4-group-3/README.md

 ### INTRODUCTION
 In the rapidly evolving landscape of e-commerce, understanding customer behavior and efficiently categorising products are pivotal for enhancing user experience and optimising inventory management.
-Our project aims to address these challenges through a comprehensive analysis and a robust machine learning model.
+Our project aims to address these challenges through a comprehensive analysis and a robust machine-learning model.

 ### PROJECT OVERVIEW